-Jamison Stevens is an undergraduate composition major and religious studies minor at the University of Redlands '22.
+Jamison Stevens (b.
+2000) is an undergraduate composition major and religious studies minor at the University of Redlands in Southern California, class of 2022.
 He has been playing piano since the tenth grade and has been studying voice since his first year at the University.
 He has studied with distinguished musicians including Cindy Snyder, Louanne Long, Anthony Suter, Andre Myers, and Nicholle Andrews.
-He currently sings under Andrews' direction in the University of Redlands Chapel Singers, and is also a founding member of a small vocal ensemble known as Kyri8.
-Jamison plans to continue his studies in choral music as a conductor and music educator.
+He currently sings under Andrews' direction in the University of Redlands Chapel Singers.

 UPDATES AND EVENTS

 Find recent updates and upcoming events involving Jamison's work